-The current IOM recommendation for people ages 19 and older is around 3.7 liters for men and 2.7 liters for women.
-This is your overall fluid intake per day, including anything you eat or drink containing water in it, like fruits or vegetables.
+The current IOM recommendation for people ages 19 and older is around 131 ounces for men and 95 ounces for women.
+This refers to your overall fluid intake per day, including anything you eat or drink that contains water, like fruits or vegetables.

-Of this total, men should drink around 13 cups from beverages.
+Of this total, men should get around 13 cups from beverages.
 For women, it’s 9 cups.

 Women of reproductive age